rtcwmp-com/rtcwPro/README.md

 ![Alt tag](Assets/rtcwpro.png?raw=true "Title")

-Return to Castle Wolfenstein Mod - based on OSPx/xMod (created by Nate) with additions from RtcwPub, ioRtcw, Enemy Territory, ETPub, and other Q3 mods
+Return to Castle Wolfenstein Mod/Engine - based on OSPx/xMod (created by Nate) with additions from RtcwPub, ioRtcw, Enemy Territory, ETPub, and other Q3 mods

 Main objective: create a competition mod similar to OSP with updates for tournaments and pugs

-[b]Change Log[/b]
+To run a RtcwPro server (Linux only) you may use Msh Docker available here: https://github.com/msh100/rtcw-config

+To install RtcwPro client follow these instructions: https://rtcwpro.com/install-instructions.htm

+**Change Log**
  - 1.0/1.0.1
    - corrected head hitboxes (RtcwPub port)
    - faster PK3 downloads (ioRtcw port)